wailsapp/docsv1/content/reference/cli.md

 > wails init

 The init command builds out a new project based on a template of your choice.
-We curently support a number of frameworks including Vue, Vuetify, React, Angular and Svelte.
+We curently support a number of frameworks including Vue, Vuetify, React, Angular, Svelte and even vanilla JS.
 The project will be built automatically after initialisation.

-#### Basic Vue

-This template consists of a frontend composed of Vue components, bundled together using Webpack.
-It makes a simple call to the backend.

-#### Vuetify

-This template consists of a frontend composed of Vuetify components, bundled together using Webpack.
-It makes a simple call to the backend.

-#### React

-This template consists of a frontend composed of React components, bundled together using Webpack.
-It makes a simple call to the backend.

 <div class="videocontainer">
 <video width="727" height="454" controls>